NYU-RTS/rts-docs/docs/hpc/03_storage/04_globus.md

 ## Server and Personal Endpoints
 :::note
-The NYU HPC Server Endpoint: nyu#greene
+The NYU HPC Server Endpoint: nyu#torch
 :::

-**Globus Connect Server** is already installed on the NYU HPC cluster creating a ***Server Endpoint*** named **nyu#greene**, that is available to authorized users (users with a valid HPC account) using Globus.
+**Globus Connect Server** is already installed on the NYU HPC cluster creating a ***Server Endpoint*** named **nyu#torch**, that is available to authorized users (users with a valid HPC account) using Globus.
 If you want to move data to or from your computer and the NYU HPC cluster, you need to install **[Globus Connect Personal](https://www.globus.org/globus-connect-personal)** on your computer, thus creating a ***Personal Endpoint*** on your computer.

 ### Moving data between Server Endpoints

-If you plan to transfer data between ***Server Endpoints***, such as between the NYU server endpoint **nyu#greene** and a server endpoint at another institution, you do not need to install Globus Connect Personal on your computer.
+If you plan to transfer data between ***Server Endpoints***, such as between the NYU server endpoint **nyu#torch** and a server endpoint at another institution, you do not need to install Globus Connect Personal on your computer.

 #### Creating a Personal Endpoint on your computer